 Netflix is a global Internet entertainment services network offering movies and TV series commercial-free, with unlimited viewing on any Internet-connected screen for an affordable, no-commitment monthly fee.
-Netflix is a focused passion brand, not a do-everything brand: Starbucks, not 7-Eleven; Southwest, not United; HBO, not Dish.

-Netflix streamed TV series, movies, documentaries, and stand-up comedy, but did not broadcast sports, news, or user-generated content.
-It offered a large and diverse selection of content, including an average of 1,300 television series and 3,000 movies in the countries where it operated in 2018.
-The Netflix user interface allowed for multiple users, each with their own history and personalized recommendations.
+Netflix is a focused passion brand, not a do-everything brand: Starbucks, not 7-Eleven; Southwest, not United; HBO, not Dish.76 of 1,300 television series and 3,000 movies in the countries where it operated in 2018.77 The Netflix user interface allowed for multiple users, each with their own history and personalized recommendations.
 In contrast to pay TV providers, Netflix did not lock users into long-term contracts and made it easy to cancel a subscription (or resubscribe) at any time.
-Industry expert Matthew Ball reported that approximately 2% of Netflix subscribers cancelled their membership in July 2020, compared to 5% for Hulu and Disney+, and 7-8% for CBS All Access, HBO Now, and Starz.
+Industry expert Matthew Ball reported that approximately 2% of Netflix subscribers cancelled their membership in July 2020, compared to 5% for Hulu and Disney+, and 7-8% for CBS All Access, HBO Now, and Starz.78